CoherentLabs/GameUIComponents/README.md

 `npm run rebuild`

-To start the tests run:

-`npm run test`

 If you haven't built the components or if you've made changes:

 `npm run test -- --rebuild`

 to create new bundles.

+To build the components using **only** the local packages run:

+`npm run build:dev`

+This will make links between all components allowing you to test with your local changes.

+To create links without building run:

+`npm run link`

+Make sure to run the `build` command with the **--no-install** or **-ni** option to avoid executing `npm i` which will overwrite your links.

+To start the tests run:

+`npm run test`

 After you successfully execute `npm run tests` open the Gameface player or Chrome with "--url=http://localhost:9876/debug.html" to see the tests running.